Trace maps under weak regularity assumptions: The coarea formula

 \section{The coarea formula}

-\sss The coarea formula was proven in \cite{fe} in the case where the level sets are given by a Lipschitz function, and in \cite{msz} when the level sets are given by a function in a Sobolev space.
+\sss For the coarea formula in the case where the level sets are given by a Lipschitz function see \cite{fe}.
+For the case where the level sets are given by a function in a Sobolev space look to \cite{msz}.
 See also \cite{fr}.
 Let us consider the coarea formula in a simple case.
 Denote,

-and suppose that $b(\nu), \nu \in S_{n-1}$ is smooth and that for some $ C >0, C < b(\nu) < 1/C, \nu \in S_{n-1}$.
+and suppose that $b(\nu), \nu \in S_{n-1}$ is smooth and that for some $ C_1 >0, C_1 < b(\nu) < 1/C_{1}, \nu \in S_{n-1}$.
 Denote,

 and